wp-plugins/wplr-sync/readme.txt

 Lightroom will be then able to add, update and delete photos directly.
 Titles, captions and alternative texts can be also synchronized.

 If you dream to link the photos you uploaded previously with the original ones in Lightroom, this is possible.
 Using EXIF and image perceptual analysis, the plugin will offer you to link them.
-You also have the choice to do it manually, the user interface will guide go through it easily.
+You also have the choice to do it manually through WordPress.
+The user interface will guide you through it.

 Languages: English.